How Our Work Visas Attorneys Pasadena Can Help You Get a Work Visa

 The Difference Between Non-Immigrant Workers And Immigrant Workers

 Most people are not aware of the legal requirements and steps you must follow.
 For this reason, you should seek the advice and counsel from the experienced and dedicated immigration attorneys at Alami Law.
-We know your rights and speak your language.
 Our hard-working legal professionals can explain why you need a work permit and why any employer will require proof of your immigration status to prove your ability to work.

-Note: Any employer who violates the rules of the immigration game can face serious sanctions from the United States government.
+Note: Any employer who violates the rules of the immigration game can face serious sanctions from the U.S. government.

 Who Doesn't Need To Apply Separately For A Work Permit: